collins-research/FuzzM/INSTALLING.md

 ## Manual Build and Execution

-Stand-alone versions of FuzzM can be built manually using Docker.
+Stand-alone versions of FuzzM can be built manually using either Docker or Maven.

+All of the manual build procedures save the resulting jar file in `FuzzM/fuzzm/fuzzm/bin/fuzzm.jar`

 ### Docker Build